TheLastGimbus/the.lastgimbus.com/content/freebuddy/dev/_index.md

 3. Try to link these two - "what gets sent when i press X"
 4. For received stuff - like battery levels - we'll have to look for what we know - if you know that battery levels are L85%, R60%, C20%, try to find if any received command has those values somewhere

-You may find yourself asking "okay, I have `5a0006002b040201003171` - what the hell does it mean??".
+You may find yourself asking "okay, I have found *some* `5a0006002b040201003171` - what the hell does it mean??".
 Well, that's the "computer science basics" that I've wrtitten above.
 These guides will help on specific quircks of freebuddy, but general stuff like how to read hex data, I encourage you to go online because there's infinite amount of awesome blogs, tools, and conference talks about it 💝

+### ...okay fineee, I will tell you 🙄
+`5a000600...` is some number in [https://simple.wikipedia.org/wiki/Hexadecimal](hexadecimal).
+How we know this?
+It has some numbers and letters, but letters are only from A to F, so it's pretty obvious 👀

+Then, we can try to boil it down by assuming that it is a series of bytes - that is, `5a0006` means `[90, 0, 6]` and not `5a00 => 368646`.
+Why?
+Because we're using a computer.
+Computers talk in bytes.
+And programmers do too.

+Then, we try to spot what those numbers mean.
+They can be numerical values, like headphone charges, or text - try using some tool like https://cryptii.com/pipes/hex-decoder - for further inspiration, read along

 ### Possible capture approaches 🎣